 Fire prevention and control

-Electrical safety, tools and equipment
+Electrical safety, work equipment and hand-held tools

 Lifting operations and equipment